rougier/python-opengl/06-anti-grain.rst

    Actual versus approximated coverage.

-But even in 2D, computing the exact coverage of the shape over the different pixels can become rapidly a complex and slow task.
+But even in 2D, computing the exact coverage of the shape over the different pixels can rapidly become a complex and slow task.
 One way to greatly simplify the problem is to consider pixel to be round (instead of square or rectangle).
-With such asumption, we only need to compute the distance from the center of the pixel to the border of the shape (that is locally considered to be a line) to get a very accurate estimate of the coverage and this is exactly what we'll do in the next section.
+With such asumption, we only need to compute the distance from the center of the pixel to the border of the shape (that is locally considered to be a line) to get a very accurate estimate of the pixel's coverage.
+This is exactly what we'll do in the next section.

-If you wonder if our round pixel shape approximation makes any. sense at all, have a look at the `subpixel zoo
+If you wonder if our round pixel shape approximation makes any sense at all, have a look at the `subpixel zoo
 <https://geometrian.com/programming/reference/subpixelzoo/index.php>`_
 maintained by Ian Mallett and you'll understand our assumption is not so bad